mansona/simplabs-git-workshop/slides/git-workshop.md

 Notes:

+**read the slide title**

+And what Makes a good issue!

-- add all context you have, including visual materials, a bit of history and alternatives that have been ruled out and why, etc.
+- **read the first point** add all context you have, including visual materials, a bit of history and alternatives that have been ruled out and why, etc.
   - the issue is not only written for the person doing the work who maybe has all the details in their head somewhere